quyennv.com

 AreaPractices

-AccessRBAC with least privilege; avoid cluster-admin in production.
+AccessRBAC with least privilege; avoid cluster-admin; use dedicated ServiceAccounts and projected tokens.

 SecretsEncryption at rest; external secret manager; minimal exposure to pods.